huangsam/terraform-aws/README.md

 ## Usage

-First get the settings placed to the working directory:
+First get the settings placed in the working directory:

     make config